opendistro-for-elasticsearch/sql/docs/user/general/identifiers.rst

 A delimited identifier is an identifier enclosed in back ticks ````` or double quotation marks ``"``.
 In this case, the identifier enclosed is not necessarily a regular identifier.
 In other words, it can contain any special character not allowed by regular identifier.

 Please note the difference between single quote and double quotes in SQL syntax.
-The former is used to enclose a string literal while the latter is for escaping special characters in an identifier.
+Single quote is used to enclose a string literal while double quotes have same purpose as back ticks to escape special characters in an identifier.

 Use Cases
 ---------